 See all manual wheelchairs

-A Medicare will allow a walker or rollator every 5 years.
+ANSWER: Medicare will allow a Walker or Rollator every 5 years.
 They cover 80% of the allowed amount set by Medicare.
 If you have a supplement insurance that covers the 20%, reimbursement is usually about $125.00.
 Regardless of whether your rollator cost $150 or $350, the reimbursement amount is basically the same, unless qualifying for heavy-duty or Bariatric walker.
 Rollators are coded as walkers with appropriate accessories (wheels, seat, hand brakes).
 Visit a local supplier that bills Medicare if you want Medicare assistance with walkers and rollators.